Benitmulindwa/neumoflet/README.md

 Happy designing!

 ##
-This website was inspired by the work of Adam
+This project was inspired by the work of Adam